5.2.3. XILab Main window in multi-axis control mode¶

 The Soft stop button executes a soft stop for each of the controllers.

-The STOP button sends an emergency stop command to each controller, resets their Alarm statuses, clears their command buffers for synchronous motion and stops a script if one is running.
+The STOP button sends an immediate stop command to each controller, resets their Alarm statuses, clears their command buffers for synchronous motion and stops a script if one is running.

 The Log button opens a window with log information.
 Here you can find diagnostic information (errors, warnings, informational messages) from XiLab, libximc and script sources.